Vovinam: Hard and soft

 The yin and yang theory (Vietnamese: "Âm-Dương" and "Nhu-Cương") states that everything in the universe and on earth is initiated through the interrelation of Âm (negative) and Dương (positive).
 As to this theory there are martial arts that prefer the hard over the soft and others that prefer the soft over the hard.
 Vovinam Việt Võ Đạo does not prefer any over the other.
 Hard and soft are used equally to adapt to every situation, to every problem.

 The student aims to develop the ability to combine hard and soft in combat and in daily life.
 This aims to develop both their physical abilities and spirit.

 Not only the principle of the harmony of hard and soft but also many other things resulting from the training contribute to internalizing the martial art philosophy, e.g. fighting spirit, courage, tenacity, fairness, modesty and tolerance.
 Above all the training in morality and the way of applying the techniques shape the students' character.
 Emphasis is placed on recognizing one's ego and overcoming it.

-In doing so the Vovinam student will gain generosity and tolerance with other people.
-With the awareness that the most important thing in a human's life are other humans, the final goal is to be able to not only help oneself but also to help others to live in peace and harmony with their surroundings.
+Vovinam emphasizes generosity, tolerance, and respect for others.
+Its philosophy teaches that practitioners should develop themselves while also contributing to peaceful and harmonious relationships within their communities.

 With the salutation "Iron Hand over benevolent heart", the student is reminded of the main principle and the goal of Vovinam Việt Võ Đạo with every training.
 It is also about using the opponent's force and reaction, reaching maximum effect with comparatively little force.